nasa/dtn-tools/README.md

 For talking to external machines, add the following rows under the "restart" entry in the "openc3-cosmos-script-runner-api" section (below are the ports that we will use for interoperability testing - our HDTN configuration is set up to talk to them - but other ports can be used depending on context):

         ports:
           - "4556:4556/udp"
           - "4557:4557/udp"
           - "4558:4558/udp"
           - "4559:4559/udp"

 For allowing the COSMOS scripts to read and write bundles to disk, add the following row as the last entry under "volumes" in the "openc3-cosmos-script-runner-api" section:

         - "./bundles:/bundles"

 You may need to stop and start COSMOS (using openc3.sh) for these changes to take effect.

+## Building the .whl package files

-In the top level dtngen directory enter this command to build the DTNGen python .whl file (it is created in the dist subdirectory):
+In the top level dtngen directory enter this command to build the DTNGen python .whl package file (it is created in the dist subdirectory):

         python setup.py bdist_wheel

 Repeat for DTNCLA.

+## Install the .whl files in COSMOS

-Finally, from the COSMOS Admin Console select (under Packages) the DTNGen .whl file and click on upload.
+From the COSMOS Admin Console select (under Packages) the DTNGen .whl file and click on upload.
 Repeat for DTNCLA.

+## Install the .whl files for commmand-line python usage

+In a terminal, cd to the dtngen dist subdirectory and enter this command (substitute with the current .whl filename):

+        pip install dtngen-0.6.0-py3-none-any.whl

+Repeat for DTNCLA

 ## Running the test script